 Logical, data-driven strategies are important, of course, but they are used to support the deployment of emotion-driven messages.
 To create an emotionally-charged marketing effort requires a high degree of emotional intelligence (EI).
 Beyond traditional marketing metrics, emotional intelligence can be used to deepen customer relationships, enhance brand loyalty, and drive consumer behavior.
 If (or perhaps when) a talented and proven marketer makes reference to a gut feeling about this or that decision, they might actually be drawing from an acute awareness of multiple layers of emotional intelligence.
 At the very least, that person is likely drawing on years of empathy.

 At its core, emotional intelligence refers to the ability to recognize, understand, manage, and use emotions in positive ways to communicate effectively, empathize with others, overcome challenges, and defuse conflict.
-In marketing, EI becomes a strategic tool that enables brands to craft messages that resonate on an emotional level, thereby creating a more engaging and persuasive narrative.
+In digital marketing, EI becomes a strategic tool that enables brands to craft messages that resonate on an emotional level, thereby creating a more engaging and persuasive narrative.

 How Marketers Can Use Emotional Intelligence